9QIX/Google-Cybersecurity-Certification-Notes/VII. Automate Cybersecurity Tasks with Python/Week 4/II. Work with files in Python.md

 # Parse a text file in Python

 - **Objective:** The passage aims to expand on the knowledge of working with text files in Python by introducing the concept of parsing.
-Parsing is described as the process of converting data into a more readable format.
+- **Parsing with the Split Method:** **[[Parsing]]** is described as the process of converting data into a more readable format.
-- **Parsing with the Split Method:** The method introduced for parsing in this context is the `split` method.
-It is explained that the `split` method converts a string into a list by separating the string based on a specified character.
+	- The method introduced for parsing in this context is the `split` method.
+It is explained that the `.split()` method converts a string into a list by separating the string based on a specified character.
 If no argument is passed, it separates the string based on whitespace.
 An example is provided, demonstrating how the split method can be used to convert a string into a list, making it easier to analyze.
 - **Working with Security Log Example:** The passage then presents an example related to a security log where each line represents a new data point.
 To store these data points in a list, the `split` method is used without passing an argument, effectively splitting the text based on new lines.
 The resulting list of usernames is then printed, demonstrating the conversion.
 - **Variable Assignment:** The importance of assigning the output of the split operation to a variable (e.g., `usernames`) is highlighted.
 This allows the list to be reused in other code.
 - **Closing Message:** The passage concludes by congratulating the learner on learning the basics of parsing a text file in Python and provides a preview of upcoming videos, indicating a focus on techniques for working more in-depth with data in Python.